Do you need to raise your ACT score, ASAP? Do you want to make a huge score improvement, from good to amazing—from 25 to 32?

 Eliminating wrong answers is a good way to approach tough questions, and will increase your odds of getting points if you encounter a question you're not sure about and end up guessing on.
 Even though the right answer isn’t always obvious, it’s usually easy to spot at least one or two wrong answers, raising your odds of getting a question right to 33% or even 50%.

 A great strategy is to mark difficult questions and come back to them later.
 Timing is key on the ACT as you have less than a minute per question.
 This means that if you waste five minutes on a hard question, you are losing the opportunity to work on five more questions, which can seriously tank your score.
 See our guide on ACT length for more tips on pacing yourself.

 When practicing, don’t just correct multiple-choice questions and tally your score.
 Rather, star any questions you weren't sure about.
 That way, when you correct your answers, you can make sure to study that type of question and see why you struggled with it (even if you got it right).

-If you only focus on wrong answers, you could actually leave some content gaps unfilled.
+If you only focus on correcting wrong answers, you can easily miss subjects that it will help you to review.
 Remember, the goal isn't to study until you can get most of the answers right—it's to study until you're confident that you won't get any questions wrong.